LappleApple/awesome-leading-and-managing/Transitioning to Management.md

 - [Not Everyone Is a Manager](https://engineering.wework.com/not-everyone-is-a-manager-4fe01a329ed1) - by Shem Magnezi.
 Takeaway: "[D]iscovering that I don’t have to be a manager to get promoted in a tech company was a huge relief.
 A lot of companies (and individuals) understand now that there is a place for engineers to grow as individuals outside of the management track, and every one of us should know about this alternative.
 For me—if I had had the opportunity to read this kind of post, I would have been thinking about my career development differently."

+- [On Managing Your Friends](https://medium.com/@jenniferdary/on-managing-your-friends-d980b5d56e78) - by Jennifer Dary.
+Takeaway: "At the end of the day, you cannot control the emotional growth or maturity of anyone but yourself.
+So if your friend is going to hold it against you, if they’re going to be resentful and stick their tongue out when you’re not looking, then you keep on keeping on."

 - [Only 10% of CEOs Have This Critical Skill](https://www.linkedin.com/pulse/only-10-ceos-have-critical-skill-ryan-holmes) - by Ryan Holmes.
 Takeaway: Social media skills are increasingly worthwhile for leaders to develop, for reasons ranging from recruitment outreach to promoting products.

 - [Popforms New Manager Guide](https://gallery.mailchimp.com/44b412d7516b3a88b8be5c8c9/files/new_manager_guide_popforms.pdf) - by the Popforms team.
 A four-step how-to for new managers to own their new role.
 Long but actionable.